-How many fonts is too many?
+How many fonts are too many?

 When you can no longer install more fonts you definitely have too many.
 As a general rule of thumb, you can expect to run into installation problems with 800-1000 or more installed fonts.
 In practice, you'll probably encounter system slowdowns with fewer fonts.
 There is no magic number.
 The maximum number of fonts will vary from system to system due to the way the Windows System Registry works.